scoutpred/DMXUVR/README.md

 Compatible with Quest 2.
 At the moment, I am not sure if it works for other headsets.

 # How do I run it?
--Start off with installing Dance Maniax Update [here!](https://github.com/AllenSeitz/dance-maniax-update) Make sure to follow the instructions.
+- Start off with installing Dance Maniax Update [here!](https://github.com/AllenSeitz/dance-maniax-update) Make sure to follow the instructions.

+- Extract the DMXUVR anywhere you want it to be.
+It doesn't have to be necessarily in the Dance Maniax Update folder.
+The only thing that should reside in the Dance Maniax Folder is...

-- (As of v.1.0.1) Copy the DMX_VRcomp.exe in the root directory of your Dance Maniax Update installation.
+- (As of v.1.0.1) ...the copy the DMX_VRcomp.exe in the root directory of your Dance Maniax Update installation.

 - Open DMX_VRcomp.exe, then open DMXUVR via Meta Quest Link (be sure to add it in the list of apps!).
 Make sure to keep focus on DMX.exe while DMXUVR is running.